kwebio/kweb-docs/style.rst

         }
     }

-Take alook at the `Fomantic UI documentation <https://fomantic-ui.com>`_ to see everything else it can do.
+Take a look at the `Fomantic UI documentation <https://fomantic-ui.com>`_ to see everything else it can do.

 Other UI Frameworks
 -------------------